run-ai/docs/docs/Administrator/integration/kubeflow.md

 ## Create Run:AI Projects

-KubeFlow uses the namespace conversion `kubeflow-<username>`.
-Use the 4 steps [here](../../Cluster-Setup/customize-cluster-install#manual-creation-of-namespaces)
+KubeFlow uses the namespace convension `kubeflow-<username>`.
+Use the 4 steps [here](../../Cluster-Setup/customize-cluster-install#manual-creation-of-namespaces) to set up Run:AI projects and link them with Kubeflow namespaces.

 Verify that the association has worked by running: